barumau/pandunia/english/FAQ.md

 - Large international organizations, such as the UN or the EU, pay very little attention to IALs.
 So it is up to grassroots movements to push an IAL to success.

+#### Should Pandunia replace English?

+Pandunia is not meant to replace English or any other languages.
+People have ability to speak several languages and they speak every language for a different reason.
+Some people speak one language at home, another at work and yet another on international travels.
+We can imagine a world where English and all other languages will continue to be spoken, and where also Pandunia is spoken.

+In a way, English will never be replaced.
+Those who speak it today will speak it tomorrow.
+But new generations will grow and they will choose which language(s) they want to speak with each other.
+So it will be _another world_ with another world language.
+Maybe it will be English, or maybe a new kind of English or maybe something else.
+The landscape of languages changes in a natural process.
+Different languages were spoken in the past and different languages will be spoken in the future.

+You are free to speak Pandunia, English and any other language that your heart desires.